You are planning to organize an event in your city. It can be a conference, a business meeting, a festival, or a yoga retreat.

 As you plan on the event, the first step is to market the event.
-And you give out flyers, brochures, and pamphlets of your event for promotional purposes.
+And you give out flyers, brochures, and pamphlets for promotional purposes.
 And registration forms for registration purposes.

 Using QR Codes in events you can:

-- Provide detailed information about the event, a short teaser of what the event is all about, entry details and cost etc.
+- Provide detailed information about the event.
+This could be a short teaser of what the event is all about, entry details, and cost

-- Provide link for the registration form/ entry ticket
+- Provide a link for the registration form/ entry ticket

 As you create, print the QR Code on your print media creatives.
 And write a helping note like ‘Scan for event details’.